johnsonding/goldfynch/_posts/2016-02-21-uploading-zip-or-compressed-files-in-goldfynch.md

 date: 2016-02-21 07:41:00
 tags: file-types
 author: "John Ding"
+excerpt: "If you have a .zip file you need to send to GoldFynch, drag and drop your .zip file into GoldFynch.
+It will unzip the file, and process all the files."
 ---

 We have added support for zip files.
 If you have a .zip file you need to send to GoldFynch, you can just drag and drop into the files view.
 GoldFynch will automatically unzip the file, expand the contents and process all the files.
 This is a really handy feature, especially if you don't want to be bothered with recreating your file and folder directory structure from your computer on GoldFynch.
 You can even zip folders within folders.